SolatoroboHacking/LibUtils/README.md

 LibRipper is a basic extraction utility for the text of the library books in Solatorobo: Red the Hunter.
 At present, this utility only extracts the text, and puts it in a basic layout.
 However, it supports all six languages supported by the DS (Japanese, English, French, Spanish, German and Italian).

+Starting from the game's root directory, the library files can be found in /data/etc/libparam*.ccb.
+There are different libparam files for every language the game supports.

+These .ccb files are compressed archives.
+To extract them, you can use Console Tool or my own CCBExtractor utility, which can be found at https://github.com/SolatoroboHacking/CCBUtils

+Inside those .ccb archives are two types of files: .cclbm and .cclhd.
+The contents and layouts of these formats is described below.
+They can both be extracted with this tool.

 ## Build Instructions

 This project was designed to be built with MinGW for Cygwin for Windows binaries, or Linux using the g++ compiler.
 However, it will likely compile under any